Hire an Amazon Expert to Grow Your Business in 2025

 It’s worth figuring out Amazon's quirks, though.

 On average, small and medium-sized businesses located in the U.S. are selling more than 6,500 items per minute on Amazon.
-In the last year, SMBs earned an average of $160,000 on the platform (up from $100,000 in the year before that).
+In the last year, SMBs earned an average of $160,000 on the Amazon platform (up from $100,000 in the year before that).

 Like TikTok, Amazon can generate overnight success stories, too.
 The popular card game Cards Against Humanity used Fulfillment by Amazon (FBA) to distribute its product.